urql-graphql/urql/docs/architecture.md

 over time.
-Within the context of JavaScript we're specifically thinking in terms of [Observables](https://github.com/tc39/proposal-observable) and [Reactive Programming with Observables.](http://reactivex.io/documentation/observable.html) These concepts may sound initimidating, but from a high-level view what we're talking about can be thought of as a combination of promises and iterables (e.g. arrays).
+Within the context of JavaScript we're specifically thinking in terms of [Observables](https://github.com/tc39/proposal-observable) and [Reactive Programming with Observables.](http://reactivex.io/documentation/observable.html) These concepts may sound intimidating, but from a high-level view what we're talking about can be thought of as a combination of promises and iterables (e.g. arrays).
 We're dealing with multiple events, but our callback is called over time.
 It's like calling `forEach` on an array but expecting the results to come in asynchronously.